martinconnarty/REACT-ex/Readme.md

 - For every response action, add a "Look for xyz" - based on information such as what is in Mitre ATT&CK or the original reports.
 Often it isn't enough to simply say "Find destination IPs" without the context of what should or shouldn't stand out as of interest.

+- Seperating Response Actions from the 'how' such as searches, scripts etc. Instead, those searches and scripts reference the Response Action(s) that they apply to.

 - Have a 1-1 Relationship between Playbooks and Mitre ATT&CK Techniques

 - Use the Mitre ATT&CK Flow concept so that each Playbook has relationships between other related techniques that might have been observed before or after.
 The idea